0

 Mould on walls develops when mould spores hit damp walls.
 In the right conditions, mould can develop in 24 – 48 hours.
 Over time a small mouldy spot can turn into brown or black patches.
 To treat mould on walls effectively, the source of dampness must be found and rectified before effective cleaning can commence.

 Damp conditions and associated black mould growth can affect the immune system.
 Moulds generate allergens, which can cause irritation.
-Some moulds even emit toxic substances.
+Some moulds emit toxic substances (like Stachybotrys chartarum).
 Some people are more susceptible to mould spores than others.
+Black mould symptoms are often mild.
+They may initially be misdiagnosed as a cold or seasonal allergies, especially in cases where mould is less visible.

-- Those with a weakened immune system
+• Those with weakened immune systems

 Even if you aren’t in a high-risk category or you don’t feel any symptoms, you should never live in a home with mould growth.
 Black mould should be removed and prevented from returning as soon as possible.

-On walls
+On Walls

 Correct diagnosis of the cause of black mould growth is paramount.
 Explore these most common causes to ensure the underlying problem is fixed before you begin cleaning.

-Black Mould on walls caused by condensation
+Black Mould on Walls Caused by Condensation

 Condensation is one of the biggest sources of mould growth on walls.
 Condensation occurs when water vapour contained in the air condenses on cold surfaces and creates a damp environment.
 There are many reasons why a house might have excess levels of condensation: